 23. HIPAA Compliance.
 If this Contract involves services, activities or products subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Contractor covenants that it will appropriately safeguard Protected Health Information (defined in 45 CFR 160.103), and agrees that it is subject to, and shall comply with, the provisions of 45 CFR 164 Subpart E regarding use and disclosure of Protected Health Information.

-24. Indemnification.
+24. Indemnification and Limitation on Liability.
 The Contractor agrees to indemnify, defend, and hold harmless the State, its agents, officials, and employees from all third party claims and suits including court costs, attorney’s fees, and other expenses caused by any act or omission of the Contractor and/or its subcontractors, if any, in the performance of this Contract.
 The State will not provide indemnification to the Contractor.

+Notwithstanding the terms of any other provision, the total liability of Contractor and its affiliates, directors, officers, employees, subcontractors, agents and representatives for all claims of any kind arising out of this Agreement, whether in contract, tort or otherwise, shall be limited to the total fees paid to Contractor under the applicable SOW in the preceding 12 months.
+Neither Contractor or the State of Indiana shall in any event be liable for any indirect, consequential or punitive damages, even if Contractor or State of Indiana have been advised of the possibility of such damages.

 25. Independent Contractor; Workers’ Compensation Insurance.
 The Contractor is performing as an independent entity under this Contract.
 No part of this Contract shall be construed to represent the creation of an employment, agency, partnership or joint venture agreement between the parties.
 Neither party will assume liability for any injury (including death) to any persons, or damage to any property, arising out of the acts or omissions of the agents, employees or subcontractors of the other party.
 The Contractor shall provide all necessary unemployment and workers’ compensation insurance for the Contractor’s employees and Contractor shall provide the State with a Certificate of Insurance evidencing such coverage prior to starting work under this Contract.